Ze-Veiga98/Elab/README.md

 # Elab - IPFN Summer Camp 2021

 This project is under development
-I will update this repo as the project being evolves
+I will update this repo as the project has being evolves